Gothic-Modding-Community/gmc/docs/zengin/union/zgamepad/controls.md

-# Gampad controls
+# Gamepad controls
-zGamePad plugin comes with a default control scheme, but it is possible to create your own.
-The plugin will search for any file with the `.gamepad.overlay` extension placed in `Gothic/System` directory, or in any of the loaded `.mod` and `.vdf` archives.
+The zGamePad plugin comes with a default control scheme but it is possible to create your own.
+The plugin will search for any file with the `.gamepad.overlay` extension placed in `Gothic/System` directory or in any of the loaded `.mod` and `.vdf` archives.

 ## Control file syntax
 Gamepad controls are set using the `.gamepad` configuration file.
 This file encodes the controls for different actions in the game and the hint string in multiple languages.

 !!!
 Warning
-    The `.gamepad` file must be encoded in Unicode or UTF-8 to accomodate the multilingual hint strings.
+    The `.gamepad` file must be encoded in Unicode or UTF-8 to accommodate the multilingual hint strings.

 ### Regions
-The format supports code blocks specified by the `#region` and `#endregion` keywords, these regions do not have any syntactical meaning, they offer a convenient way to collapse sections of the code in editors with the syntax highlighting capabilites (Notepad++)
+The format supports code blocks specified by the `#region` and `#endregion` keywords.
+These regions do not have any syntactical meaning, they only offer a convenient way to collapse sections of the code in editors with the syntax highlighting capabilities such as Notepad++

 ```title="Regions"
 #region strings